-Below is a state-by-state listing of new IC laws enacted during the past decade.
-Several states have enacted more than one such law in the past 10 years:
+Below is a state-by-state listing of new IC laws enacted during the above time frame.
+Several states have enacted more than one such law during that period of time:

 - AR: Act to Regulate Motor Carriers in Relation to Workers’ Compensation Laws (S.B.
 802) (enacted April 12, 2013)